scality/salt/README.rst

 scality
 =======

-Formulas to setup and configure Scality software components.
+Formula to setup and configure Scality software components.

 .. note::